MarkSheehan72/milestone-project-3/README.md

 **FontAwesome**

-The project uses [FontAwesome](https://use.fontawesome.com/releases/v5.6.3/css/all.css) to add icons to various parts of the page.
+The project uses [FontAwesome](https://use.fontawesome.com/releases/v5.6.3/css/all.css) icons on various pages of the app.

 **Python**

-The project uses [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), for logic elements of the project.
+The project uses [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) for logic elements of the project.

 **Flask**